codio/site/source/docs/quickstart/crunch.html.md

 Click on the '+' to add a new instruction.

 ## Instructions
-Codio comes with a reasonable base set of instruction mnemonics that can be extended.
-Instructions that Codio offers are very useful and allow for a much more natural approach when compared to the Little Man Computer instruction set.
+Codio comes with a good base set of instructionsd.
+To see the full set of instruction, along with explanations for each one, add a new line as explained above.
+You can then scroll through the list of available instructions.

+The following instructions are not available in Little Man Computer and provide a more complete experience.

 - `BGT` branch if greater than
 - `BGE` branch if greater than or equal to